NicolasKheirallah/NextJs-M365-Blog/data/blog/Why-I-Choose-Education-Over-Technology-for-M365-Governance.md

 The transformation was remarkable.
 Once people understood the 'why' behind governance, the 'how' became almost intuitive.
 We implemented a straightforward system:

-1. **Interactive Course:** Before anyone could create a new Team or M365 group, they had to complete a short, engaging course.
+1. **Interactive Course:** Before anyone gets the ability to create a new Team or M365 group, they had to complete a short, engaging course.
 This wasn’t dull compliance training but interactive modules based on real scenarios from my consulting experience.

    - _“Here’s what happened when a team didn’t have two owners...”_
    - _“This is why we classify sensitive information...”_